CarlG96/portfolio-project-5-frontend/README.md

 ### Events Page

-- The Eventss Page allows you to view Eventss that you have previously created.
+- The Events Page allows you to view Eventss that you have previously created.
 You can click on the 'view event' button to view the Event Detail Page of that specific Event.
 Clicking on the 'View Past Events' button will allow you to switch from seeing Events that are considered 'Upcoming' to Eventss that have been designated 'Past'.
 This button will then show 'View Upcoming Events' and the user can switch between the two states.

 <img src="README-pictures/taskosaurus-events.png" />